MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 ## Prerequisites

-- An Azure Active Directory tenant with at least one global/security administrator is required to create a Defender for Identity instance.
+- An Entra ID tenant with at least one global/security administrator is required to create a Defender for Identity instance.
 Each Defender for Identity instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

 - Defender for Identity requires .Net Framework 4.7 or later and may require a domain controller restart if your current .Net Framework version is not 4.7 or later.